 DHL vs. FedEx: Choose What Works for Your eCommerce Business

-Both DHL and FedEx have their own unique service options and pros and cons, with FedEx typically being a better option for rapid deliveries in the U.S. and DHL generally working better for cross-border shipments.
+Both DHL and FedEx have their own unique service options and pros and cons, with FedEx typically being a better option for rapid deliveries in the U.S. and DHL rates generally working better for cross-border shipments.
 Ultimately, the choice between the two couriers comes down to your own specific business needs.

 Easyship partners with both DHL and FedEx to offer you a wider range of affordable, global shipping solutions.
 Sign up for a free Easyship account today to start shipping with both DHL and FedEx and take your business cross-border!